millerlp/Tide_controller/README.md

 	\#include "TideSanDiegoSanDiegoBaylib.h"

-That line should contain the name of the library for your local site.
+That line should contain the name of the library for your local site that you copied into arduino-1.0.1/libraries/.

 Plug the Arduino in to the computer using a USB cable.
 Upload the program to the Arduino.
 Open the serial monitor to view the output.
 See the http://arduino.cc site for help with these steps.

 ------------------------------
-If the real time clock attached to the Arduino is not yet set, you need to set it once using the RealTimeClock_reset sketch found in the folder of the same name.
+If the real time clock attached to the Arduino is not yet set, you need to set it one time using the RealTimeClock_reset sketch found in the folder of the same name.
 Upload that to the Arduino, and it should automatically reset the real time clock.
 Make sure your computer's clock is set to local Standard Time, not Daylight Savings time (which runs Mar-Nov in most places).
 The tide prediction routine relies on the time being set to local standard time for your site, otherwise you won't get the current tide height out.
-After running the RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.
+After running the RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as the Tide_controller sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.

 -------------------------------
 If there is no folder containing a tide prediction library for your desired site, it